 - California [or the name of your school or school district] educators, students, and parents have a long history of working together to make sure students here can get a great education.
-But right now: - In some school districts, students and parents feel unwelcome because of who they are. - In parts of California, school board members have passed policies that harm students, especially LGBTQ students, and are challenging protections put in place for students. - A handful of extremists are trying to challenge some California schools for their efforts to create inclusive learning environments or lessons for historically marginalized student groups.
+But right now: - In some school districts, increased immigration enforcement in communities have led students and families to seek clarity on the measures schools are taking to support and protect immigrant students and their families. - In some school districts, students and parents feel unwelcome because of who they are. - In parts of California, school board members have passed policies that harm students, especially LGBTQ students, and are challenging protections put in place for students. - A handful of extremists are trying to challenge some California schools for their efforts to create inclusive learning environments or lessons for historically marginalized student groups.